frankharkins/carbon-footprint/README.md

 ## Editing the calculator

-If you think there's an error or significant inaccuracy in this calculator, you can make a PR to fix it, or make a fork with your own values.
+If you think there's an error or significant inaccuracy in this calculator, you can make an issue, make PR to fix it, or make a fork with your own values.
 All content and variables for this calculator are stored in `src/content.yaml`.
 It should hopefully be pretty clear how editing this file affects the built web app, but here's a quick overview of how it works: